Selvam-DG/SQL_-and_PostgreSQL/MySQL/README.md

   - **CHECK Constraint**: The CHECK constraint ensures that all values in a column satisfy certain conditions.
   - **FOREIGN Key**: Uniquely identified rows/records in any other database table.

+#### NOT NULL Constraint:
+- By default, a column can hold NULL values.
+If we do not want a column to have a NULL value then we need to define such constraint on this column specifying that NULL is now not allowed for that column.
+  - CREATE TABLE SALES(
+    - ID   INT
+    - NOT NULL,
+    - EID VARCHAR (20)     NOT NULL,
+    - AGE  INT
+    - NOT NULL,
+    - ADDRESS  CHAR (25),
+    - SALARY   DECIMAL (18, 2));
+  - ALTER TABLE SALES
+  - ALTER COLUMN SALARY  DECIMAL (18, 2) NOT NULL;

+#### DEFAULT Constraint:
+- The DEFAULT constraint provides a default value to a column when the INSERT INTO statement does not provide a specific value
+  - CREATE TABLE SALES(
+    - ID   INT
+    - NOT NULL,
+    - EID VARCHAR (20)     NOT NULL,
+    - AGE  INT NOT NULL,
+    - ADDRESS  CHAR (25) ,
+    - SALARY   DECIMAL (18, 2) DEFAULT 5000.00 );
+  - ALTER TABLE SALES
+  - ADD CONSTRAINT DSAL DEFAULT 5000.00 FOR SALARY;
+  - ALTER TABLE SALES
+    - DROP CONSTRAINT DSAL;

+#### UNIQUE Constraint:
+- The UNIQUE constraint provides a unique value to a column.
+- Syntax:
+  - CREATE TABLE SALES(
+    - ID   INT  NOT NULL,
+    - EID VARCHAR (20)     NOT NULL,
+    - AGE  INT  NOT NULL UNIQUE,
+    - ADDRESS  CHAR (25),
+    - SALARY   DECIMAL (18, 2) DEFAULT 5000.00 );
+  - ALTER TABLE SALES
+    - ADD CONSTRAINT <CONSTRAINT EID > UNIQUE (AGE);
+  - ALTER TABLE SALES
+    - ADD CONSTRAINT myUniqueConstraint UNIQUE(AGE, SALARY);
+  - ALTER TABLE SALES
+    - DROP CONSTRAINT myUniqueConstraint;
+#### CHECK Constraint:
+- The CHECK Constraint enables a condition to check the value being entered into a record.
+If the condition evaluates to false, the record violates the constraint and it is not entered into the table.
+- Syntax:
+  - CREATE TABLE SALES(
+    - ID   INT  NOT NULL,
+    - EID VARCHAR (20)     NOT NULL,
+    - AGE  INT  NOT NULL  CHECK (AGE > 18),
+    - ADDRESS  CHAR (25) ,
+    - SALARY   DECIMAL (18, 2) DEFAULT 5000.00);
+  - ALTER TABLE SALES
+    - ADD CONSTRAINT ckAge CHECK (AGE > 18);
+  - ALTER TABLE SALESS DROP CONSTRAINT ckAge;

 ##### PRIMARY KEY Constraint:
 - A primary key is a field in a table that uniquely identifies each rows/records in a database table.
 Primary keys must contain unique values.
 A primary key column cannot have NULL values.